guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 Is NiFi compatible with Cloudera, Hortonworks, Map R, EMR, and vanilla Hadoop distributions?
 --------------------------------------------------------------------------------

 Yes.
 Kylo generally relies on standard Hadoop APIs and common technologies like HDFS/S3, Hive, and Spark.
-NiFi operates on the "edge" and isn't bound to any particular
+NiFi operates on the "edge" so isn't bound to any particular
-Hadoop distribution It is therefore compatible with \ **any** distribution we choose to support.
-We include install instructions for Cloudera and Hortonworks.
+Hadoop distribution It is therefore compatible with most Hadoop distributions although we only provide install instructions for Cloudera and Hortonworks.

 Does Kylo support Apache NiFi and Hortonworks DataFlow (HDF)?
+What is the difference?
 ------------------------------------------------------

-We support vanilla Apache NiFi or NiFi bundled with Hortonworks DataFlow.
+Yes, Kylo support vanilla Apache NiFi or NiFi bundled with Hortonworks DataFlow.
 HDF bundles Apache NiFi, Storm, and Kafka within a distribution.
 Apache NiFi within HDF contains the same codebase as the open-source project.

 What is Kylo's value-add over plain Apache NiFi?